devkapupara/Sudoku-Solver/README.md

   4) From your terminal navigate to the directory where you saved the file
   5) Type in **java -jar Sudoku.jar**
   6) An alternative to Step 4 and 5 is typing **java -jar space** *Drag and Drop the jar file*.
 This only works for Linux and      MacOS.

+<h1>NOTE</h1>
+You need to specify the number of number of rows and columns of the smaller box.
+This is implemented for solving higher NxN puzzles where rows are not equal to the columns.
+Example, for a 12x12 Sudoku Puzzle, each smaller box is 3x4.
+This also ensures a nice sudoku layout when printed.

 # File Format
 3 0 0 4 0 2 0 9 0</br>